Sardingfish/Wavenet/README.md

 ### Dependencies
-(_Note_: Please read this section in its entirety, including the caveat below, to avoid headaches when installing the actual _Wavenet_ package.)

 __LAPACK__, __BLAS__, and __Boost__ [5-7]. _Recommended._ Improves performance of matrix algebra in Armadillo (below).
 Pre-installed on MacOS systems.
 On Linux, install using APT as
 ```